Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 Marketers can use predictive insights to customize their marketing communications to specific customers.

-Businesses can use predictive insights to send customers personalized offers, resources, or replenishment reminders when customers' intent to purchase is highest.
+Businesses can use predictive insights to send customers personalized offers, resources, or replenishment reminders when their purchase intent is highest.

 Dynamic Pricing and Promotions

-By forecasting demand and pricing, precisely as demand occurs via predictive insights, an organization can adjust or optimize competitive prices or discounts according to the current demand.
+By forecasting demand and pricing precisely as it unfolds through predictive insights, an organization can adjust or optimize competitive prices or discounts according to the current demand.

 Website & Checkout Experience Optimization

-The best way to predict a customer's intent to purchase is to personalize the entire browsing and purchasing process.
-The homepage, search results, basket and checkout processes can dynamically adapt to the customer based on their intent to purchase.
+The best way to predict a customer's purchase intent is to personalize the entire browsing and purchasing process.
+The homepage, search results, basket, and checkout processes can dynamically adapt to the customer based on their purchase intent.

 Smart Inventory & Demand Planning

-Predictive insights will allow organizations to identify what the most likely products to sell are and which ones can remain in inventory until sold out.
-The result is the prevention of stockouts, which will lead to better sales and lower costs associated with overstocking inventory.
+Predictive insights will enable organizations to identify the most likely products to sell and which ones can remain in inventory until sold out.
+The result is the prevention of stockouts, leading to better sales and lower costs associated with overstock.

 Customer Retention and Loyalty Strategies